Posted by Arvinder Saini on October 9, 2017

 The infrastructure is often considered to be one of the most important aspects of maintaining software security.
 An unpatched piece of software risks exploitation.
 Leaking sensitive information can, as you probably well know, cause great monetary loss to a firm.
 Infrastructure testing assists the organization, ensuring that the network is equipped to withstand such issues through the following approaches:

-Embedded security is different from other software testing methods as it is typically specialized for the particular hardware that it runs on.
+Embedded security is different from other types of software testing methods as it is typically specialized for the particular hardware that it runs on.
 The testing of embedded system includes firmware analysis and hardware security testing.
 Industries dealing in medical devices, automotive, and avionics commonly utilize embedded devices.